changeprasant/Jedis/Home.md

 pool.returnResource(jedis);
 ```

 It is important to return the Jedis instance to the pool once you've finished using it.
-And when you close your application it is good to call:
+You should also take the time to adjust the Config() settings to your use case.
+By default, Jedis will close a connection after 300 seconds if it has not been returned.
+When you close your application it is good to call:

 ```java
 pool.destroy();